 This is as true of cultural processes—where there are disharmonies between the old and the new—as it is true of conflicts of environmental interest regarding natural resources and human need.
 The ideal fourth ray outcome is a smooth passage between the differing elements, which leaves no noticeable continuity gap, so that as many people as possible have the opportunity to move with the change.
 The overall effect is to avoid the need for confrontation, and to ensure that the changes and adjustments brought about serve to unify, rather than divide.

 The realisation of unity, brought about through a desire to discover and strengthen points of contact and communication between the self and others, is the prime fourth ray contribution to personal integration.
 The individual, having struggled to build unifying strands between the various elements of their own personality, goes on to expand this awareness by including others of similar kind; gradually becoming able to accommodate an increasingly wider range of human activity until the greater picture emerges.
-Generosity and sympathy arising from the surety that personal needs will be met, dedication to the chosen path, a quick intellect and incisive perception on human issues, serenity, accuracy, mental and moral balance due to an appreciation of consequences; all these are fourth ray qualities that emerge with the growth of awareness.
+Generosity and sympathy arising from the surety that personal needs will be met, dedication to the chosen path, a quick intellect and incisive perception on human issues, serenity, accuracy, mental and ethical balance due to an appreciation of consequences; all these fourth ray qualities emerge with the growth of awareness.

-Difficult to pinpoint in any one area of human life, this ray has a subtle but pervasive effect on all of us.
+Although difficult to pinpoint in any one area of human life, this ray has a subtle but pervasive effect on all of us.
 Generally, it is the ray of culture and the arts, but also of opposition and conciliation.
 Wherever there are difficult choices and decisions to be made, the power of this ray is unconsciously invoked, highlighting the common strands that lead to resolution.
-At its most elementary it stimulates passionate battles of taste and culture, and is evident wherever people attempt to shape their environment to suit their idea of beauty; from the maudlin kitsch of suburban consensus to the individuality of the eccentric architect or gardener.
+At its most elementary it stimulates passionate battles of taste and culture, and is evident wherever people attempt to shape their environment to suit their idea of beauty; from maudlin kitsch and suburban consensus to the individuality of the eccentric architect or gardener.